Poor Relief Act 1601: Variation from the system

-The 18th-century workhouse movement began at the end of the 17th century with the establishment of the Bristol Corporation of the Poor, founded by act of parliament in 1696.
+The 18th-century workhouse movement began at the end of the 17th century with the establishment of the Bristol Corporation of the Poor, founded by the Bristol Workhouse Act 1695 (7 & 8 Will.
+3. c.
+32 Pr.) in 1696.
 The corporation established a workhouse which combined housing and care of the poor with a house of correction for petty offenders.
 Following the example of Bristol, twelve more towns and cities established similar corporations in the next two decades.
 Because these corporations required a private act, they were not suitable for smaller towns and individual parishes.

-Starting with the parish of Olney, Buckinghamshire in 1714, several dozen small towns and individual parishes established their own institutions without any specific legal authorization.
+Starting with the parish of Olney, Buckinghamshire in 1714, several dozen small towns and individual parishes established their own institutions without any specific legal authorisation.
 These were concentrated in the South Midlands and in the county of Essex.
 From the late 1710s the Society for the Promotion of Christian Knowledge began to promote the idea of parochial workhouses.

 Knatchbull's Act

-The Society published several pamphlets on the subject, and supported Sir Edward Knatchbull in his successful efforts to steer the Workhouse Test Act through Parliament in 1723.
+The Society published several pamphlets on the subject, and supported Sir Edward Knatchbull in his successful efforts to steer the Poor Relief Act 1722 (9 Geo.
+1. c.
+7), also known as the Workhouse Test Act, through Parliament in 1723.
 The act gave legislative authority for the establishment of parochial workhouses, by both single parishes and as joint ventures between two or more parishes.
-More importantly, the Act helped to publicise the idea of establishing workhouses to a national audience.
+More importantly, the act helped to publicise the idea of establishing workhouses to a national audience.
 The Workhouse Test Act made workhouses a deterrent as conditions were to be regulated to make them worse than outside of the workhouse.
 However, during this period outdoor relief was still the most popular method of poor relief as it was easier to administer.

 By 1776 some 1,912 parish and corporation workhouses had been established in England and Wales, housing almost 100,000 paupers.
 Although many parishes and pamphlet writers expected to earn money from the labour of the poor in workhouses, the vast majority of people obliged to take up residence in workhouses were ill, elderly, or children whose labour proved largely unprofitable.
 The demands, needs and expectations of the poor also ensured that workhouses came to take on the character of general social policy institutions, combining the functions of crèche, night shelter, geriatric ward and orphanage.

 Gilbert's Act

-Gilbert's Act was passed in 1782 to combat the excessive costs of outdoor relief.
+The Relief of the Poor Act 1782 (22 Geo.
+3. c.
+83), also known as Gilbert's Act, was passed to combat the excessive costs of outdoor relief.
 It promoted indoor alternatives and allowed parishes to combine to support the impotent poor.
 However, outdoor relief was still used to help the able-bodied poor.